accordproject/techdocs/docs/tutorial-latedelivery.md

 Thanks to the `namespace` at the beginning of this file, the Ergo engine can know the definition for the `MiniLateDeliveryClause`, as well as the `LateRequest`, and `LateResponse` types defined in the `Model` tab.

-To test the template execution, go to the `Test Request` tab in the `Logic` section.
-It should be already populated with a valid `Request`.
-Press the `Send Request` button to trigger the clause.
+To test the template execution, go to the `Request` tab in the `Logic` section.
+It should be already populated with a valid request.
+Press the `Trigger` button to trigger the clause.

 ![Advanced-Late-7](assets/advanced/late7.png)

 Since the value of the `deliveredAt` parameter in the request is after the value of the `agreedDelivery` parameter in the request, this should return a new response which includes the calculated penalty.

-Changing the date for the `deliveredAt` parameter in the request will result in a different penalty.
+Changing the date for the `deliveredAt` parameter in the request and triggering the contract again will result in a different penalty.

 ![Advanced-Late-8](assets/advanced/late8.png)